Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Hiroshima Castle

-However I have heard it is a beautifully reconstructed (like everything in Hiroshima it was destroyed by the atomic bomb) castle and has a wooden exterior.
+However, I have heard it is a beautifully reconstructed (like everything in Hiroshima it was destroyed by the atomic bomb) castle and has a wooden exterior.

-But if you get to Hiroshima early enough and love castles or won’t have the opportunity to see other castles in Japan then try and get to it.
+But if you get to Hiroshima early enough and love castles or won’t have the opportunity to see many other castles in Japan then try and get to it.

 If you do want to visit you can find more information on Hiroshima Castle here.